jerry39213gh/How_to_Double_Your_Investment_in_100_Days/readme.md

 ### Other notes

-Different models can identify additional trading opportunities.
+Different models can identify different trading opportunities.
 For example, the Random Forest algorithm identifed a few additional opportunities between 9/5 - 9/7 and between 9/24 - 9/26 when the ARIMA algorithm was idle.
 Combining multiple models together can improve the trading results (code not shown in this repo).

 ### ARIMA